International Ocean Discovery Program: Outcomes

-IODP expeditions have investigated a wide range of Earth science topics, including past climate and ocean conditions, monsoon systems, seismogenic zones, the formation of continental crust and ocean basins, major extinction events, the role of serpentinization in driving hydrothermal systems, and the temperature limits of life in the deep biosphere.
+IODP expeditions investigated a wide range of Earth science topics, including past climate and ocean conditions, monsoon systems, seismogenic zones, the formation of continental crust and ocean basins, major extinction events, the role of serpentinization in driving hydrothermal systems, and the temperature limits of life in the deep biosphere.

 An early outcome of the program harkens back to the original motivation for scientific ocean drilling with Project Mohole – drilling and sampling across the Mohorovičić discontinuity (Moho) and into the upper part of Earth's mantle.
-Expedition 360 was the initial part a multiphase project whose goal, among others, is to directly sample the mantle for the first time.
+Expedition 360 was the initial part a multiphase project whose goal, among others, was to directly sample the mantle for the first time.
 The expedition took place near the Southwest Indian Ridge at a location where the crust is particularly thin due to the formation of an oceanic core complex.
-Expedition 360 completed 790 meters of drilling and IODP plans to return to the site in the coming years to continue the research.
+Expedition 360 completed 790 meters of drilling and IODP planned to return to the site to continue the research.

 Expedition 364 sampled the peak ring of the Chicxulub impact crater, which is buried offshore near the Yucatán Peninsula.
 Chicxulub is the only well-preserved crater on Earth with a peak ring and was formed when an asteroid slammed into the planet 66 million years ago, killing off non-avian dinosaurs and most life on the planet.
 Analysis of the collected samples and data shows that the asteroid's impact caused rocks from deep in the Earth to shoot up and form the large mountains of the peak ring in a matter of minutes.
 The sediments overlying the peak ring also provide a record of how life returned to the area after the mass extinction event.